Ska: Jamaican ska

-2 Tone
+2 tone

 The 2 tone genre, which began in the late 1970s in the Coventry area of UK, was a fusion of Jamaican ska rhythms and melodies with punk rock's more aggressive guitar chords and lyrics.
-Compared to 1960s ska, 2 Tone music had faster tempos, fuller instrumentation, and a harder edge.
+Compared to 1960s ska, 2 tone music had faster tempos, fuller instrumentation, and a harder edge.
 The genre was named after 2 Tone Records, a record label founded by Jerry Dammers of the Specials.
 In many cases, the reworking of classic ska songs turned the originals into hits again in the United Kingdom.
-The Specials recorded "A Message to You Rudy" in 1979.
+The Specials recorded "A Message to You Rudy" in 1979, featuring Rico Rodriguez, who played trombone on both the original Dandy Livingstone recording and the Specials' version.

 The 2 tone movement promoted racial unity at a time when racial tensions were high in England.
 There were many Specials songs that raised awareness of the issues of racism, fighting and friendship.
 Riots in English cities were a feature during the summer that the Specials song "Ghost Town" was a hit, although this work was in a slower, reggae beat.
-Most of the 2 Tone bands had multiracial lineups, such as the Beat (known as the English Beat in North America and Australia), the Specials, and the Selecter.
-Although only on the 2 tone label for one single, Madness was one of the most effective bands at bringing the 2 tone genre into the mainstream.
-Madness recorded "One Step Beyond".
+Most of the 2 tone bands had multiracial lineups, such as the Beat (known as the English Beat in North America and Australia), the Specials, and the Selecter.
+Although only on the 2 tone label for one single, Madness was one of the most effective bands at bringing the 2 tone genre into the mainstream, with hits such as "One Step Beyond", "Night Boat to Cairo", and "Our House".
 The music of this era resonated with white working class youth and West Indian immigrants who experienced the struggles addressed in the lyrics.

-Third wave
+Third-wave ska

-Ska historian Albino Brown (of the radio program The Ska Parade) coined the term "third-wave ska" in 1989 and helped to catalyze such multi-platinum bands as No Doubt and Sublime.
+Ska historian Albino Brown (of the radio program The Ska Parade) coined the term third-wave ska in 1989 and helped to catalyze such multi-platinum bands as No Doubt and Sublime.
 Third-wave ska originated in the punk scene in the late 1980s and became commercially successful in the 1990s.
 Although some third-wave ska has a traditional 1960s sound, most third-wave ska is characterized by dominating guitar riffs and large horn sections.
-Examples of third-wave ska bands include The Toasters, Fishbone, No Doubt, Big D and The Kids Table, The Mighty Mighty Bosstones, Streetlight Manifesto, The Hotknives, Hepcat, The Slackers, Desorden Público, Sublime, Suicide Machines, Voodoo Glow Skulls, Reel Big Fish, Less Than Jake, Bim Skala Bim, Mad Caddies, Catch 22, The Aquabats, Mustard Plug, Five Iron Frenzy, Buck-o-Nine, Suburban Legends, The Pietasters, Save Ferris, Bomb the Music Industry!, Goldfinger, Dance Hall Crashers, Mephiskapheles, Blue Meanies, MU330 and The O.C.
-Supertones.